The Accidental Pervert: International productions

 The show's theme has resonated globally and has successfully expanded its reach throughout Europe and Latin America including:

 In Panama, where it received a nod for Best Theatrical Comedy.
 Playing at the 100-seat La Quadra Theatre, the lead role went to renowned actor Aaron Zebede.

-In Malta, where it ran at the St. James Theater in Valletta, starring Malcolm Galea, with Marc Cabourdin holding the directorial reins.
+In Malta, where it ran at the St. James Theater in Valletta, starring Malcolm Galea.

 In Switzerland, where the Swiss debut featured actor-comedian Beat Schlatter at the Theater Stok in Zurich.